-Where the planting area exceeds 20ha, or 2ha in a sensitive area such as a National Park or National Scenic Area, an Environmental Impact Assessment (EIA) determination is required from the Forestry Commission.
+Where the planting area exceeds 20ha, or 2ha in a sensitive area such as a National Park or National Scenic Area, an Environmental Impact Assessment (EIA) determination is required from Scottish Forestry.
 The determination would stipulate whether an EIA is required or not, or if more information is required to inform the determination.